Comic book archive: Design

 Comic book archive files mainly consist of a series of image files with specific naming, typically PNG (lossless compression) or JPEG (lossy compression, not JPEG-LS or JPEG XT) files, stored as a single archive file.
 Occasionally GIF, BMP, and TIFF files are seen.
 Folders may be used to group images in a more logical layout within the archive, like book chapters.

 Comic book archive viewers typically offer various dedicated functions to read the content, like one page forward/backwards, go to first/last page, zoom or print.
 Some applications support additional tag information in the form of embedded XML files in the archive or use of the ZIP comment to store additional information.
 These files can include additional information like artists, story information, table of contents or even a separate text layer for comic book translations.
+The first image in the archive typically is used as the cover image.